Rho Tau Pre-Physical Therapy Club

 Be The Match @ UGA

 Be The Match Foundation is a nonprofit organization dedicated to creating an opportunity for all patients to receive the bone marrow or umbilical cord blood transplant they need, when they need it.
-Be The Match at UGA is an on-campus branch of the national organization.
 Members help recruit students for the registry & host fundraising events throughout the school year.

 The Christian Medical & Dental Associations